Jeff Rowland 725 mono power amplifiers (part 1)

-There were the Bryston 7B ST’s, with much more power and drive and fantastic bass but only average resolution,focus and refinement.
+There were the Bryston 7B ST’s, with much more power and drive and fantastic bass but only average resolution, focus, and refinement.
 Depth layering and treble extension were even below par.
 One could be forgiven to think that these PA amps would have coarse or harsh treble.
 This is absolutely not the case.
-Their treble is fluid and free from edge.
+Their treble is fluid and entirely free from edginess.
 It is just less well-resolved and doesn’t extend as far.
 But all that didn’t stop me from enjoying the 7B ST’s: they were immense fun.
-In the longer run though, the sixes catered more to my taste and made me consistenly happy.
-In a perfect world I would have several setups with several key areas of strengths but if forced to choose it would always be Rowlands.
+In the longer run though, the sixes catered more to my taste and made me consistently happy.
+In a perfect world, I would have several setups with several key areas of strengths but if forced to choose it would always be Rowlands.

 A friend brought along a Levinson no.29.
 While certainly neutral and very powerful in the bass, it was also very dark in balance and lacked subtlety and sparkle.

 The Dutch Array Quartz amps came close to sounding like a model 6 at a fraction of the cost.
-But the longer I listened, the more I realised that they lacked musicality, they were simply too stripped of colour and body.
+But the longer I listened, the more I realized that they lacked musicality, they were simply too stripped of color and body.

 I’ve also listened to a variety of tube amps, even highly exotic ones, all of them challenging the Rowlands in the midrange (convincing vocals) and sometimes the lower treble but never were they as finely resolved, as well-layered in the depth plane, as nimble in the bass or even as fluid and airy in the treble.
 The latter was interesting to find out because it is still said that transistor amps have a distinct transistor sound.
 It is also said that Rowlands mimic tube sound.
 Well, they don’t, but they do avoid all the usual transistor problems.
 Which is why I find them so compelling.